pohly/enhancements/keps/sig-storage/1472/README.md

 	// +optional
 	metav1.ObjectMeta

+    // Spec contains the properties that describe one capacity value.
-	Spec   CSIStoragePoolSpec
+    Spec CSIStorageCapacitySpec
-	Status CSIStoragePoolStatus
 }

-// CSIStoragePoolSpec contains the constant attributes of a CSIStoragePool. type CSIStoragePoolSpec struct {
+// CSIStorageCapacitySpec contains the properties that describe one capacity value. type CSIStorageCapacitySpec struct {
-	// The CSI driver that provides access to the storage pool.
+	// The CSI driver that provides the storage.
 	// This must be the string returned by the CSI GetPluginName() call.
 	DriverName string
-}

-// CSIStoragePoolStatus contains runtime information about a CSIStoragePool.
-//
-// A pool might only be accessible from a subset of the nodes in the
-// cluster as identified by NodeTopology.
-If not set, the pool is assumed
-// to be available in the entire cluster.
+    // NodeTopology defines which nodes have access to the storage for which
-//
-// It is expected to be extended with other
-// attributes which do not depend on the storage class, like health of
+    // capacity was reported.
+If not set, the storage is accessible from all
-// the pool.
-Therefore it has the list of
-// `CSIStorageByClass` instances instead of just the capacity
-// and the storage class being in the spec. type CSIStoragePoolStatus struct {
+    // nodes in the cluster.
-	// NodeTopology can be used to describe a storage pool that is available
-	// only for nodes matching certain criteria.
 	// +optional
 	NodeTopology *v1.NodeSelector

-	// Some information, like the actual usable capacity, may
-	// depend on the storage class used for volumes.
-	//
-	// +patchMergeKey=storageClassName
-	// +patchStrategy=merge
-	// +listType=map
-	// +listMapKey=storageClassName
-	// +optional
-	Classes []CSIStorageByClass `patchStrategy:"merge" patchMergeKey:"storageClassName" json:"classes,omitempty" protobuf:"bytes,4,opt,name=classes"`
-}

-// CSIStorageByClass contains information that applies to one storage
-// pool of a CSI driver when using a certain storage class. type CSIStorageByClass struct {
-	// The storage class name matches the name of some actual
+	// The storage class name of the StorageClass which provided the
-	// `StorageClass`, in which case the information applies when
-	// using that storage class for a volume.
-There is also one
-	// special name:
-	// - <ephemeral> for storage used by ephemeral inline volumes (which
-	//   don't use a storage class)
+    // additional parameters for the GetCapacity call.
-	StorageClassName string `json:"storageClassName" protobuf:"bytes,1,name=storageClassName"`
+	StorageClassName string

 	// Capacity is the value reported by the CSI driver in its GetCapacityResponse.
     // Depending on how the driver is implemented, this might be the total
     // size of the available storage which is only available when allocating
     // multiple smaller volumes ("total available capacity") or the
     // actual size that a volume may have ("maximum volume size").
+    //
+    // It is optional because in the future, other ways of describing capacity
+    // might get added.
+If not set, the scheduler will simply ignore the
+    // CSIStorageCapacity object.
+    //
 	// +optional
-	Capacity *resource.Quantity `json:"capacity,omitempty" protobuf:"bytes,2,opt,name=capacity"`
+	Capacity *resource.Quantity
 }

-const (
-	// EphemeralStorageClassName is used for storage from which
-	// ephemeral volumes are allocated.
-	EphemeralStorageClassName = "<ephemeral>"
-)
 ```

-Compared to the alternative with a single object per driver (see
+Compared to the alternatives with a single object per driver (see
+[`CSIDriver.Status`](#csidriverstatus) below) and one object per
-[`CSIDriver.Status`](#csidriverstatus) below), this approach has
+topology (see [`CSIStoragePool`](#csistoragepool)), this approach has
-the advantage that the size of the `CSIStoragePool`
+the advantage that the size of the `CSIStorageCapacity` objects does
-objects do not depend on the number of nodes in the cluster for local
+not increase with the potentially unbounded number of some other
-storage.
+objects (like storage classes).

 The downsides are:
 - Some attributes (driver name, topology) must be stored multiple times
-  compared to a single, more complex object that contains all information
-  for one CSI driver, so overall size in etcd is higher.
+  compared to a more complex object, so overall data size in etcd is higher.
 - Higher number of objects which all need to be retrieved by a client
-  which does not already know which `CSIStoragePool` is is interested in.
+  which does not already know which `CSIStorageCapacity` object it is
+  interested in.

 ##### Example: local storage

 ```
 apiVersion: storage.k8s.io/v1alpha1
-kind: CSIStoragePool
+kind: CSIStorageCapacity
 metadata:
   name: sp-ab96d356-0d31-11ea-ade1-8b7e883d1af1
 spec:
   driverName: hostpath.csi.k8s.io
-status:
-  classes:
-  - capacity: 256G
   storageClassName: some-storage-class
+  capacity: 256G
   nodeTopology:
     nodeSelectorTerms:
     - matchExpressions: